 For some, ecotherapy may involve establishing a regular nature practice: ways to regularly connect with the natural world, even while living in an urban environment.
 For others, it may involve animal assisted therapy, gardening, or moving towards healthier patterns of eating, living, and moving through the world.
 It may simply involve bringing an awareness of natural elements into the therapy room.

-I have completed a Level 1 ecotherapy certificate from Ariana Candell, LMFT, Ecotherapist; and I am currently enrolled in a 100-hour ecopsychology certification course.
+I hold a Level 1 ecotherapy certificate from Ariana Candell, LMFT, Ecotherapist; and a 100-hour ecopsychology certification from Holos Institute.
 This training supports me in incorporating ecotherapy into my practice in various ways, including indoors and outdoors, with individuals and groups.
 Ecotherapy may be practiced within an office setting, by incorporating natural elements (flowers, stones, photographs, memories) into a therapy session, and exploring their impact on the client.
 I also work outdoors, taking walks in natural settings here in Long Beach, and exploring the client’s awareness of their felt sense of movement, beauty, and well being.
 Please feel free to contact me for further details.
 Or check out my recent podcast talking about nature, how it can help us heal–and how we can help Nature.